wortell-smart-learning/dax-powerbi-ssas/06-date-time/65-time-intelligence.md

 # Time Intelligence

-Open het bestand `66-time-intelligence`.
-In het lab hiervoor het je al een `YTD` functie gemaakt, waarmee je het aantal rijen kon weergeven dat je in je feittabel had.
-Nu is een YTD van het aantal rijen niet heel nuttig, dus daar gaan we iets aan doen.
+Open the file `66-time-intelligence`.
+In the previous lab, you created a `YTD` function to display the number of rows in your fact table.
+Now, a YTD of the row count isn't very useful, so we're going to fix that.

-1. Maak een measure met de naam `[YTD Quantity]`, die een YTD berekent van het totaal aantal verkochte producten.
-Het aantal producten is te vinden in de kolom `Sale[Quantity]`.
+1. Create a measure named `[YTD Quantity]` that calculates the year-to-date total of sold products.
+The number of products can be found in the column `Sale[Quantity]`.
-    * Je kunt eventueel in de eerder aangemaakte *quick measure* kijken voor tips hoe dit eenvoudig op te lossen is
+   * You can refer to the previously created *quick measure* for tips on how to solve this easily.
-    * Controleer met een lijngrafiek of de YTD Quantity op diverse niveaus doet wat je zou verwachten:
+   * Verify with a line chart if the YTD Quantity behaves as expected at various levels.
-1. De gebruikers van je rapport zijn nu benieuwd naar de MTD (Month-to-Date).
-Deze willen ze graag in één tabel vergelijken met de MTD van een maand geleden, en hier een procentueel verschil van zien.
+2. The report users are now interested in the MTD (Month-to-Date).
+They want to compare it in one table with the MTD from a month ago and see the percentage difference.